MicrosoftDocs/learn/learn-pr/databricks/understand-the-sql-dw-connector-with-azure-databricks/includes/10-summary-and-cleanup.md

 In this module, you learned how you can use SQL Data Warehouse connector with Azure Databricks to take advantage of the analytical functions of Azure Databricks.
-You created a sample SQL data warehouse and learned how to establish a connection with Databricks to manage data.
+You created a sample SQL Data Warehouse instance and learned how to establish a connection with Databricks to manage data.

 ## Clean up